Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Problem Statement: Minimization of Nonlinear Errors

 Solving for the general case of $\norm{A \mathcal{R}(\delta\boldsymbol{x}^{+}_k)}_2$, the triangle inequality can be used again to separate each $m$-th order STT into its norm.

 The product for $A \Phi^{(m)}(t_{k+1},t_k)$ can be expressed by a tensor $\mathcal{B}^{(m)}$:

-An upper bound for the expression can be made with the 2-norm of the tensor $\norm{\mathcal{B}}_2$ defined by Kulik et al. in Ref.~\citenum{Kulik-tensorNorm}.
+An upper bound for the expression can be made with the 2-norm of the tensor $\norm{\mathcal{B}}_2$ defined by Kulik et al.~\cite{Kulik-tensorNorm}.

 Numerically, some challenges need to be addressed.
 This bound involves computing the Z-eigenvector corresponding to the largest eigenvalue of the tensor. \texttt{MATLAB} Tensor Toolbox's shifted symmetric higher-order power method \cite{matlab-eigenvalue} is used to find the Z-eigenpair, which is not guaranteed to converge to the maximum eigenpair.
-To find the maximum eigenpair, this paper follows the approach suggested by Ref.~\citenum{Kulik-tensorNorm} by using multiple random initial guesses to search for the dominant eigenpair.
+To find the maximum eigenpair, this paper follows the approach suggested by Kulik et al.~\cite{Kulik-tensorNorm}, which uses multiple random initial guesses in the search.
 While not mathematically rigorous, this strategy yields an eigenpair close to the largest.
 The primary role of this upper bound is to offer a general insight into the evolution of nonlinear errors, so minor inaccuracies may be acceptable.
-Note that this bound differs from the previous work in Ref.~\citenum{Qi-Min-NL}, which derives an upper bound using the Cauchy–Schwarz and triangle inequalities.
-If the user prefers to have a closed-form solution, Ref.~\citenum{Qi-Min-NL}'s method is purely algebraic, and its accuracy does not depend on any Z-eigenpair optimization.
-However, the bound using $\norm{\mathcal{B}}_2$ is mathematically tighter than that of Ref.~\citenum{Qi-Min-NL}.
+Note that this bound differs from the previous work by Qi and Oguri~\cite{Qi-Min-NL}, which derives an upper bound using the Cauchy–Schwarz and triangle inequalities.
+If the user prefers to have a closed-form solution, Qi and Oguri~\cite{Qi-Min-NL}'s method is purely algebraic, and its accuracy does not depend on any Z-eigenpair optimization.
+However, the bound using $\norm{\mathcal{B}}_2$ is mathematically tighter than that of Qi and Oguri~\cite{Qi-Min-NL} (see Appendix~\ref{appendix: Tensor Upper Bounds}).

 This upper bound does not require tensor products, which eliminates the problem's nonconvex elements.
 For clarity, let's define function $g_k\left(A,m \right) = \norm{\mathcal{B}^{(m)}(t_{k+1},t_k)}_2$.
 Finally,